-Another option is to download a PA Voter Registration form - available in English and Spanish - and mail it to your local County Bounty Board of Elections.
+Another option is to download a PA Voter Registration form and mail it to your local County Bounty Board of Elections.
 Locate your local office here.
 You can also pick up these forms in person.
-Find information for your local County Board of Elections here.
+Find information for your local County Board of Elections online.

 Registration forms in Pennsylvania should also be available at: